 | Nazca Lines (overflight) | 140 km / 2h30 | Archaeology, geoglyphs |

-* Approximate times in private or tourist transport from Ica.
+* Approximate times by private or tourist transport from Ica.

 The currency is the Peruvian Sol (PEN).
-Have cash for small purchases.
-Cards (Visa/Mastercard) accepted in most established hotels and restaurants.
+Carry cash for small purchases.
+Cards (Visa/Mastercard) are accepted in most established hotels and restaurants.

 Budget: 100-150 PEN